 Mask Guidelines and Hospital COVID-19 Changes

 The COVID-19 pandemic has changed how we work, live and operate.
 At The University of Kansas Health System, we keep you, our visitors and our staff informed on our current safety measures to prevent the spread of COVID-19.

-On this page, you can learn about our visitor guidelines, mask policy and service changes due to COVID-19.
+On this page, you can learn about our visitor guidelines, service changes and mask policy due to COVID-19.
 Check back frequently for the latest updates on any coronavirus safety measures.